cosmos/sdk-tutorials/interchain-exchange/tutorial/04-order-pairs.md

 # Create Order Pairs

-In the last chapter you have created the logic for the orderbook with buy and sell orders.
+In the last chapter you have created the logic for the order book with buy and sell orders.
-In this chapter you will build the software to make the orderbook IBC compatible.
+In this chapter you will build the software to make the order book IBC compatible.
-This will require you to create the index for an orderbook, with their according messages on receive and on acknowledgement of the IBC packet.
+This will require you to create the index for an order book, with their according messages on receive and on acknowledgement of the IBC packet.

-## Define the Orderbook Indexes
+## Define the Order Book Indexes

 You defined the order books as indexed types in the store but you have to specify how this index is defined with the following code: